Master of Science Leisure and Tourism Studies

-If you have successfully completed the Bachelor of Science Leisure Studies programme, BUas Pre-master Leisure and Tourism Studies (more information below), BUas pre-master’s programme Strategic Business Management and Marketing (SBM) or the Bachelor of Science Tourism programme, you will have direct access to the academic master’s programme.
+If you have successfully completed the Bachelor of Science Leisure Studies programme, BUas pre-master’s programme Leisure and Tourism Studies (more information below), BUas pre-master’s programme Strategic Business Management and Marketing (SBM), or the Bachelor of Science Tourism programme, you will have direct access to the academic master’s programme.

 Admission requirements for International applicants

-For admission to this academic master programme an academic bachelor’s degree is required.
-In case you do not have a bachelor’s degree obtained in the Netherlands, our Admissions officer will evaluate if your bachelor’s degree can be considered a professional or an academic bachelor degree, compared to the Dutch educational system.
-The level of your research skills and theoretical background will be thoroughly evaluated, because an academic Master’s programme needs a higher starting level than a professional bachelor diploma delivers.
+For admission to this academic master's programme an academic bachelor’s degree is required.
+If you do not have a bachelor’s degree obtained in the Netherlands, our admissions officer will evaluate if your bachelor’s degree can be considered a professional or an academic bachelor's degree, compared to the Dutch educational system.
+The level of your research skills and theoretical background will be thoroughly evaluated, because an academic master’s programme requires a higher starting level than a professional bachelors degree delivers.

 Pre-master Leisure and Tourism Studies

 If you have a professional bachelor’s degree, you will first have to complete a pre-master’s track to prepare you for studying at an academic master’s level.
 After completion of this pre-master’s track, you will have direct access to the academic Master of Science Leisure and Tourism Studies.

 Read more about the pre-master Leisure and Tourism Studies.

 You will also be required to demonstrate sufficient results of one of these tests:

 - Cambridge English Qualification results (B2 First, C1 Advanced or C@ Proficiency), minimum total score 180 and minimum subscore of 169 for Speaking